isomerpages/moe-kentridgesec/_about-krss/Departments/Craft & Technology.md

 An out-of-classroom learning experience is created for students where they will see the connection between aesthetics and real-life applications.

 **Coursework Week**<br>
-Graduating students develop stronger project management skills during this period which is dedicated for national exams projects.</p>
+Graduating students develop stronger project management skills during this period which is dedicated for national exams projects.